 Most ants, it turns out, simply “follow the crowd”; the more ants follow a trail, the stronger the trail’s scent is – and the stronger the trail’s scent is, the more likely ant will follow it.

 “Basically if you have enough employees or machines – or ants in a colony – they can all have very specific tasks,” said Lawson.
 “And that’s how ant society is.
 And that’s how they evolved jobs over millions of years.
 It’s come to be that we need a nursing ant; we need a soldier ant.”

 “Arguably, humans are too smart for the functioning of the whole society – it pays to be individually stupid,” Moffett laughed.
 “This is the wisdom of the crowds idea brought to ants.
 Basically, all those little ants with their mostly ignorant choices, out of all that emerges a smart society.”

-Our belief in free will induces us to think we are more in control than we actually are, and that at least someone knows what they are doing.
-Looking back at history, I’d say it is just the opposite.
-Our biology—instinct—is the one really in charge, just as it is in ants.
-I’ve found that I just can’t remind myself too often of this fact.
+Our belief in free will induces us to think we have more control over life than we actually do.
+What’s more, if we aren’t, at least someone is… for better or worse.
+History and science hints at just the opposite.
+Our biology in general and instinct in particular are the ones really in charge, just like in ants and every other living thing.
+I just can’t remind myself of this fact too often.
 The yearning (1) to see ‘Superman’ in the mind’s mirror is just that compelling.